How to Hatch Brine Shrimp to Feed Newborn Fish

 - Water Salinity

 The better is the quality of the eggs, the better will be the biggest cost of them, therefore you have to buy with confidence.
-Normally the cheapests ones are enough, but if you are willing to produce in large quanitties the most expensive ones would be more effective.
+Normally the cheapest ones are enough, but if you are willing to produce in large quantities the most expensive ones would be more effective.

 How to hatch Artemia Salina

 You can hatch Artemia Salina in various types of containers.
 You can use a so called Brine Shrimp Hatchery or use a DIY type with home materials.
-The first has a greater chance of success but will cost you money, I suggest that you go to eBay by following this link and search for a bargain before buying it.
-The second has less chances of success but will cost you virtually nothing.
+The first has a greater chance of success but will cost you money, on the other hand the second has less chances of success but will cost you virtually nothing.

 Fill the container with warm water, with temperature at 20 º C and 28 º C. 25 ° C is the ideal for this.
 If you are using an aquarium you can place a thermostat and a thermometer.